ingredient focus: lychee

 fourth layer: how we do it

-We’ve incorporated lychee fruit into our new lotus & lychee facial crème.
-Made with a botanical blend of lotus, lychee, plum, gotu kola, and elderberry, this light crème was created to gently replenish moisture in dry winter skin.
+We’ve incorporated lychee fruit into our lotus & lychee facial crème.
+Made with a botanical blend of lotus, lychee, plum, gotu kola, and elderberry, this light crème was created to gently replenish moisture in dry skin.
 Layer it on, morning and evening, after cleansing and toning.
-Launching 2/16/2021, only at anokahskincare.com .
+Find it also in our white tea & lychee toner, part of the anokha man capsule for sebum-rich skin.

 - Ibrahim SRM, Mohamed GA.
 Litchi chinensis: medicinal uses, phytochemistry, and pharmacology.
 J Ethnopharm 2015; 174: 492-513.